TyrannosauruSnacks/TyrannosauruSnacks/README.md

 ### 🏠👨‍💻 I'm currently working on
 - Bachelor Thesis about Camera Trapping for Wildlife Research and Management with focus on the Random Encounter Model
 ### 📚🧠 I'm currently learning
-- R for Data Science and the Tidyverse Package
+- Tidyverse R-Package
+- Tidy Modeling with R
 - CamtrapR package for exploration and analysis of Camera Trap Data
 - GitHub
-- LaTeX
+- QGIS
 - Obsidian
-- Jupyter Lab
-- Docker
 - Distance Sampling Methods
 - Camera Trapping Methods
 - Wildilfe Managament